From Lagrangian to totally real geometry: coupled flows and calibrations: Introduction

 The Lagrangian condition is an excellent example, as it has no metric content: it belongs to the world of symplectic geometry.
 Given a symplectic manifold $(M^{2n},\overline{\omega})$, a submanifold $\iota:L^n\rightarrow M$ is \textit{Lagrangian} if $\omega:=\iota^*\overline{\omega}\equiv 0$.
 This notion plays a key role in mechanics, symplectic topology and mirror symmetry.

 The secret to the above relationship between Lagrangians and MCF lies in the ``appropriate assumptions''.
-The obvious assumption is that the ambient manifold should be K\"ahler: this is the standard setting for interactions between Riemannian and symplectic geometry.
+The obvious assumption is the ambient manifold should be K\"ahler: this is the standard setting for interactions between Riemannian and symplectic geometry.
 It turns out however that this assumption, by itself, is not sufficient.
-A curvature assumption is also necessary: the above result is true only within K\"ahler-Einstein (KE) manifolds.
+A curvature assumption is also necessary: the above result is true only in K\"ahler--Einstein (KE) manifolds, cf.~Theorem \ref{LMCF.KRF.thm}.

 The KE assumption is very strong.
 Nevertheless, it contains Ricci-flat K\"ahler and thus Calabi--Yau (CY) manifolds as a subclass, and this is one reason for interest in Lagrangian MCF.
 Indeed, CY manifolds and their Lagrangian submanifolds have attracted much attention in connection with string theory and for their role in mirror symmetry.
 There are also direct links to a natural class of volume-minimizing submanifolds within the context of calibrated geometry.